 In 2006, at the age of 39, Stelios received a knighthood from HM Queen Elizabeth II for services to entrepreneurship.
 Since 2009 he has been the Honorary General Consul for the Republic of Cyprus in the Principality of Monaco.
 He is a graduate of the London School of Economics and has a masters degree from the City University in London.

 In the last eight years the Stelios Philanthropic Foundation, now a registered charity in both Monaco and the UK, has shown his dedication to giving back to society by launching a number of charitable initiatives supporting entrepreneurship, education and the environment in the UK, Greece and Cyprus.
-Here the financial crisis currently facing the island has prompted Stelios to set up "food from the heart" - a charitable initiative giving a free lunchtime snack to the needy in Limassol.
-Plans are in hand to open up additional relief centres in Nicosia and Athens.
+Here the financial crisis currently facing the island has prompted Stelios to set up "food from the heart" - a charitable initiative giving a free lunchtime snack to the needy in Limassol and Nicosia with a similar project now underway in Athens.